Cost to Open Up Fireplace

 • Labour costs - Labour charges vary from location to location, with higher charges in London and the surrounding areas.

-When you’re opening up a fireplace, you’ll have to comply with specific building regulations and planning permissions for safety and compliance reasons.
+When opening up a fireplace, you'll need to comply with specific building regulations for safety and legal reasons.

 fire building regs

-While you often won't need planning permission to open up a fireplace, you may need it if:
+While planning permission isn't usually required to open up a fireplace, you may need it if:

-• Your property is part of a conservation area
+• Your property is within a conservation area.

-In all cases, you’ll need to comply with all relevant regulations to keep yourself and others safe, whilst maintaining the value and integrity of the property.
+In all cases, work must comply with relevant regulations to maintain the safety, value, and integrity of the property.
 All work must be signed off by Building Control or a registered installer.

 Types of Fireplaces to Open Up

-There are many options available to you when it comes to opening up a fireplace:
+There are several options to consider when opening up a fireplace:

 Decorative Fireplaces